Styx (band): Early A&M Years and addition of Tommy Shaw (1975–1978)

-1980s and Superstardom
+1980s and superstardom

 Their 1979 album Cornerstone yielded their first No. 1 hit, the DeYoung ballad "Babe".
-By early 1980, "Babe" had become the band's biggest international hit and first million-selling single, reaching No. 6 in the United Kingdom.
-The album also included the No. 26 DeYoung hits upbeat "Why Me" and the rocker "Borrowed Time", which was co-written with Shaw, plus Shaw's folksy "Boat on the River" (1980), which was a hit in much of Europe and Japan.
+By early 1980, "Babe" had become the band's biggest international hit and first million-selling single, reaching No. 6 in the UK.
+The album also included the No. 26 DeYoung hit upbeat "Why Me" and the rocker "Borrowed Time" (U.S. No. 64), which was co-written with Shaw, plus Shaw's folksy "Boat on the River" (1980), which was a hit in much of Europe and Japan.
 The popularity of the album, which reached No. 2 on the Billboard 200, helped win the band a People's Choice Award for Best New Song in 1980.
 At the 22nd Grammy Awards, Styx was a nominee for Best Rock Vocal Performance by a Duo or Group and Cornerstones engineers Gary Loizzo and Rob Kingsland were nominated for a Grammy for Best Engineered Recording.
 The band was also named the most popular rock band in the U.S. in the 1980 year end Gallup Poll.

 With the success of "Babe," DeYoung's push for a more mainstream direction gained momentum, while Shaw and Young favored a more rock oriented approach.
 This arguing over musical direction led to ongoing tension in early 1980 after Shaw objected to the ballad "First Time" being released as the second single from Cornerstone.
 Although the song was generating substantial airplay in some major markets, A&M pulled the plug on the single's official release, replacing it with "Why Me".
 The argument resulted in DeYoung being briefly fired.
 However, things were quickly smoothed over.
-While “First Time” did not chart in the U.S. (because it wasn't released), it became a huge hit single in the Philippines in 1981.
+While "First Time" did not chart in the US (because it was not released), it became a huge hit single in the Philippines in 1981.

 In January 1981, Styx released Paradise Theatre, a concept album that became their biggest hit, reaching No. 1 on the Billboard pop albums chart and yielding five singles, including the top ten hits "The Best of Times" by DeYoung (No. 3 Billboard, No. 1 Radio & Records) and "Too Much Time on My Hands" by Shaw (No. 9), his only top 10 single as a member of the band.
 Paradise Theatre became the band's fourth consecutive multi-platinum album.
 Based on yet another Dennis DeYoung concept, the Paradise Theatre was a historic Chicago theatre that had been built in the 20s only to fall on hard times and close a mere 30 years after it opened.
-DeYoung used the Paradise as a metaphor for the United States in the late 1970s/early 80s.
+DeYoung used the Paradise as a metaphor for the United States in the late 1970s/early 1980s.